 Get something that stands out to you.
 Tattoos are usually permanent, don’t go for what’s “in” now.
 Go with something that has meaning.posted over 6 years ago

 i have two tats one says carpe diem and the other says love is patient love is kind love never fails. i have like 6 more on the cranium that i plan to get at different junctures in my life…like my first childs footprint and name on the bottom of my foot, a phoenix after i find myself spiritually…basically big moments that matter to me will be when i might get under that needle again.

 i hate the cliches tats and i saw a phoenix tat on someone that i had thought about getting and all of a sudden decided im gonna draw that one out myself. its extremely personal so why walk around with the same tat as the next girl?

-chic or not it has to be something you know you can live with. that fits with your future who cares about the rest?posted almost 6 years ago
+chic or not it has to be something you know you can live with. that fits with your future who cares about the rest?posted over 6 years ago

 Tattoos are really subjective.
 What may be completely “chic” to you may be horrifying to the next person.
 But then again that’s true with all art.

 Good luck, it sounds beautiful post pictures when you finally get it done!